rostIvan/Messenger/README.md

 # Installing app

-Run on your device or use android emulators
+Search apk file in build/ dir and run on your device or use android emulators

 # Built With